Michelle Yeoh Makes Oscars History as First Asian Lead Actress Winner

 Michelle Yeoh cemented Oscars history on Sunday night as she became the first Asian person to win for lead actress.

 Yeoh took home the first Academy Award of her celebrated career, for best actress in “Everything Everywhere All at Once.”
-The honor came after a long career in martial arts and action movies like “Crouching Tiger Hidden Dragon” and “Yes, Madam.”
+The honor came after decades of in martial arts and action movies like “Crouching Tiger Hidden Dragon” and “Yes, Madam.”

 Directed by Daniel Kwan and Daniel Scheinert, the zany sci-fi adventure centers on Yeoh’s Evelyn Wang, a middle-aged laundromat owner who, while being audited by the IRS, discovers she has to connect with versions of herself from parallel universes to prevent cataclysmic destruction.

 At the Oscars, Yeoh is only the third Asian woman — following Yuh-Jung Youn for “Minari” and Miyoshi Umeki for “Sayonara” — and the first in the lead category to win an acting prize.
-In clinching the trophy, Yeoh beat Cate Blanchett for “Tár,” Michelle Williams for “The Fabelmans,” Andrea Riseborough for “To Leslie” and Ana de Armas for “Blonde.”
+She’s also just the second woman of color to win best actress after Halle Berry in 2002 for “Monster’s Ball.”

 As she exited the stage, she shouted, “Thank you to the Academy — this is history in the making!”

-“I wouldn’t be standing here tonight with the Daniels, without the amazing cast and crew [and] everyone involved with “Everything Everywhere All at Once,” she said.
+“I wouldn’t be standing here tonight without the Daniels, without the amazing cast and crew [and] everyone involved with ‘Everything Everywhere All at Once,'” she said.
 “Also, my extended family in Hong Kong, where I started my career.
 Thank you for letting me stand on your shoulders.”

 “Everything Everywhere All at Once” premiered nearly a year ago at SXSW, where it became a critical and commercial hit.
 The film eventually generated more than $100 million globally to become A24’s highest-grossing release of all time.